Toward AGT for parabolic sheaves: The algebra action

 \begin{proposition} Under the action of Theorem \ref{thm:act}, the elements \eqref{eqn:elements} act on $K^\br$ as the operators \eqref{eqn:operators} with the same name, hence the abuse of notation. \\

 \end{proposition}

-The proposition above was proved in \cite{Aff} in the case $\br = (1,...,1)$, and the proof in the general case is almost identical, hence we leave it to the interested reader. \\

-With the Proposition above in mind, it makes sense to consider the following particular instances of the operators \eqref{eqn:operators}, which are induced by the action of the elements \eqref{eqn:el k} and \eqref{eqn:el mu} under Theorem \ref{thm:act}:
+The Proposition above was proved in Theorem 1.2 of \cite{Aff} in the case $\br = (1,...,1)$, and the proof in the general case is almost identical, hence we leave it to the interested reader.
+With Proposition \ref{prop:act} in mind, it makes sense to consider the following particular instances of the operators \eqref{eqn:operators}, which are induced by the action of the elements \eqref{eqn:el k} and \eqref{eqn:el mu} under Theorem \ref{thm:act}:

 for all $i < j$ and $k \in \BZ$, as well as the analogous notations for the $f$'s.
 We will also write $e_{[i;i),k} = f_{[i;i),k} = \delta_k^0$, to match with the convention \eqref{eqn:rule}. \\

 Given integers $i,j$, let us consider the following dg scheme for all $s \leq \min(i,j)$: